wix-prototypers/prototypers_prototype-panel/README.md

   </tr>
 </table>

-**NOTE:** You must add the `prototypeTitle` and the `prototypeHowToUse`, the panel won't be created if one of them is invalid.
+**NOTE:** You must add the `prototypeDescription` and the `prototypeHowToUse`, the panel won't be created if one of them is invalid.
 The `panelDirection` is optional, the default value will be “right”.
 Then if you want to place the panel on the left you need to define it in the `panelDirection` property.

 #### **Code Example for Informative Panel only**
 ```javascript